 Any place that can have life, should inevitably have intelligence and that should eventually lead to technological intelligence.
 However as any stock trader should know, no trend can last forever.
 Exponential growth is a fantasy.
 Whatever goes up, contains the increasing inevitability of going down.

 Technology might be the tipping point that trips the positive feedback loop that creates increasing intelligence from natural selection pressures into a negative feedback loop that lowers intelligence and also fertility.
 Why?
-When an intelligence becomes increasingly technological it becomes increasingly distant from the selection pressures that created the intelligence in the first place.
+When an intelligence species becomes increasingly technological it becomes increasingly distant from the selection pressures that created the intelligence in the first place.

 A technological society does not struggle for food, it does not struggle against disease, it does not struggle to exist.
 The lack of struggle depreciates the reproductive value of those with the intellectual means to solve these problems.
 This results in an overall lowering of intelligence in the population.